johnedstone/telegram-telethon/Readme.md

 #### To Do
 * Add Ansible role for using Postgres instead of MariaDB
 * Fix playbook so handlers is not repeated for each role
+* Rerun geolocation playbook on a fresh install to check for bugs

 ### Related Readme's
 * Readme_initial_setup.md